-6.3 Regulation 1.3 - Training and qualifications
+3.3 STANDARD 1.3 - TRAINING AND QUALIFICATION

-- 6.3.1 In accordance with this Regulation, the shipowner is responsible for manning ships with seafarers qualified to carry out their duties on board ship.
-The training of seafarers include two types: their training to carry out their duties on board ship and training related to the matters of their personal safety on board ship.
-Requirements for training and qualifications under the MLC, 2006 correspond with the provisions of the STCW. - 6.3.2 To prove compliance with the requirements of this Regulation of the MLC, 2006, the shipowner shall submit the following documents to the ILO inspector: - 1) crew list; - 2) Minimum Safe Manning Document; - 3) documents (certificates) attesting that seafarers are trained to carry out their duties on board ship, and their qualifications are in accordance with the Minimum Safe Manning Document; - 4) documents attesting that seafarers have successfully completed training for personal safety on board ship; - 5) endorsements of flag State Administration to documents; - 6) dispensation / from the competent authority, where appropriate; - 7) relevant procedures in accordance with the ISM Code requirements; - 8) literature, documents on personal safety training to be accessible for seafarers on board ship.

-- 6.3.3 Examples of deficiencies: - 1) documents attesting the seafarer's qualifications are not in compliance with the national requirements of the flag State. - 6.3.4 Examples of serious deficiencies: - 1) no documented evidence available to indicate that seafarers working on board ship have successfully completed personal safety training; - 2) documents attesting the seafarer's qualifications have expired; - 3) seafarers are in no possession of diplomas and certificates attesting that they are trained or certified or otherwise qualified to perform required duties on board ship.
+- 3.3.1 In accordance with this Regulation, the shipowner is responsible for manning ships with seafarers qualified to carry out their duties on board ship.
+The training of seafarers includes two types: their training to carry out their duties on board ship and training related to the matters of their personal safety on board ship.
+Requirements for training and qualifications under the MLC, 2006, correspond with the provisions of the STCW. - 3.3.2 To prove compliance with the requirements of this Regulation of the MLC, 2006, the shipowner shall submit the following documents to the ILO inspector: - .1 crew list; - .2 Minimum Safe Manning Document; - .3 documents (certificates) attesting that seafarers are trained to carry out their duties on board ship, and their qualifications are in accordance with the Minimum Safe Manning Document; - .4 documents attesting that seafarers have successfully completed training for personal safety on board ship; - 5 endorsements of flag State Administration to documents; - .6 dispensation / from the competent authority, where appropriate; - .7 relevant procedures in accordance with the ISM Code requirements; - .8 literature, documents on personal safety training to be accessible for seafarers on board ship. - 3.3.3 Examples of deficiencies: - .1 documents attesting the seafarer's qualifications are not in compliance with the national requirements of the flag State. - 3.3.4 Examples of serious deficiencies: - .1 no documented evidence available to indicate that seafarers working on board ship have successfully completed personal safety training: - .2 documents attesting the seafarer's qualifications have expired: - .3 seafarers are in no possession of diplomas and certificates attesting that they are trained or certified or otherwise qualified to perform required duties on board ship.

-6.4 Standard A1.4 - Recruitment and placement
+3.4 STANDARD A1.4 - RECRUITMENT AND PLACEMENT

-6.4.1 One shall distinguish between placement and recruitment, which are different legal regimes, and therefore regulated in the society in a different manner.
+3.4.1 One shall distinguish between placement and recruitment, which are different legal regimes, and therefore regulated in the society in a different manner.